braiddynamics/qbd-portal/docs/01-foundations/01-ontology.md

 4. Lemma: Supertask Impossibility [(§1.2.6)](#1.2.6) closes the argument by proving that traversing the infinite backward chain constitutes an uncompletable supertask, logically non-terminating and physically unstable to gravitational collapse, precluding arrival at the empirically given present.

 Each of these four lemmas stands self-sufficient, deriving its contradiction autonomously from the infinite-past hypothesis via distinct physical or logical channels; their conjunction thus furnishes a redundantly overdetermined refutation, impervious to partial circumvention.
 The assumption of an infinite past therefore annihilates itself in contradiction.
-By exhaustive disproof of the alternative, the past must terminate finitely: there exists a unique initial state $U_0$, generated as the primordial seed of the constructive computational process and the domain of $t_L$ delimits precisely to $\mathbb{N}_0$, with $t_L = 0$ marking the absolute onset of existence.
+The exhaustive disproof of the alternative, the past must terminate finitely: there exists a unique initial state $U_0$, generated as the primordial seed of the constructive computational process and the domain of $t_L$ delimits precisely to $\mathbb{N}_0$, with $t_L = 0$ marking the absolute onset of existence.

 Q.E.D.